ignaigna/streamyx-extensions/README.md

 ## Development

-File `service.js` contains simple implementation of [NTV](https://www.ntv.ru/) service.
+Main file is `bitmovin.js`, it contains all necessary code to support downloading video from [Bitmovin](https://bitmovin.com/demos/drm/).
 You can use it as a template for your own service.

 ## Testing

-File `service.test.js` contains couple of tests for service.
-It can be useful for debugging while you developing your service.
+File `bitmovin.test.js` contains a couple of tests.
+It can be useful for debugging while you developing your own script.

 ```shell
 npm test